Financial Market Regulation

 Against that background, PensionsEurope answered in June 2024 to FSB’s consultation report on liquidity preparedness for margin and collateral calls to highlight the differences between UK and EU pension fund systems and also to stress the importance of having central banks supporting repo markets.

 The Commission is also working on liquidity risks within the context of the Non-Bank Financial Intermediation (NBFI) workstream.
 This term covers a heterogeneous range of financial actors, including pension funds and other actors such as asset management companies, insurance undertakings, non-bank investment firms, and family offices.
-In public policy debates, NBFI replaced shadow banking concept to also capture insurance companies and pension funds which were not considered as shadow banking.
+In public policy debates, NBFI replaced the shadow banking concept to also capture insurance companies and pension funds that were not considered shadow banking.
 In May 2024, the EC launched a consultation to tackle NBFI vulnerabilities, including liquidity risks.
+In November 2024, we answered that consultation, highlighting among other things that IORPs should not treated as NBFIs given their social role and how they are regulated.

 Furthermore, following its September 2023 advice on the IORP II review where EIOPA proposes to issue guidelines or an opinion on the supervision of liquidity risk about IORPs with material liquidity risk, EIOPA has started in early 2024 to prepare a consultation on that topic.